 The table below lists ongoing planning studies that are supported by funding from OahuMPO.
 OahuMPO supports planning efforts by performing studies or providing funding to sub-recipients to perform studies.
-An “*” next to the name of the study title indicates the study is being performed by a sub-recipient agency.

 Click the name of the study for additional information.

 Materials for subrecipients can be found at this link: Subrecipient resources

 |Congestion Management Process Update||This project will re-evaluate the existing Congestion Management Process and update it, as appropriate, based on the availability of new technologies, new tools,

 proven strategies, and/or new Federal, State, and local government requirements.

 |Review and Update of Planned Rights-of-Way for Existing Streets||This project will allow the DTS, in conjunction with its partner City agencies, to review and update the existing planned Right-Of-Way maps for the entire island to determine the appropriateness of the planned ROWs based on current land use plans, the Honolulu Complete Streets Manual, a survey and evaluation of existing conditions, and community input.
 Click here to learn more.||